BrightspaceUI/core/components/expand-collapse/README.md

+# Collapsible Content

+This component allows content to be collapsed and expanded within your web application.

-# Expand Collapse Content [d2l-expand-collapse-content]
+## Expand Collapse Content [d2l-expand-collapse-content]

 The `d2l-expand-collapse-content` element can be used to create expandable and collapsible content.
 This component only provides the logic to expand and collapse the content; controlling when and how it expands or collapses is the responsibility of the user.